Overview

 1NT–4

-To play a major game, preemptive or good values.
+To play a major game, preemptive, game going values or direct RKB slam force values.

 1NT Interference and Lebensohl